nhjschulz/flashcontainer/README.md

 * Generate GNU linker include file for mapping the parameter to absolute addresses
 * Generate A2L fragments for accessing the parameters from AUTOSAR test environments

-## Installing Python Dependencies

-An example configuration is in the 'example' folder.
-To run it make sure to have all dependencies from requirements.txt installed.
-Run the following inside the checked out sandbox folder:

-### MacOS/Linux

-    python3 -m venv .venv
-    source .venv/bin/activate

-### Windows

-    python -m venv .venv
-    .venv\Scripts\activate.bat (or Activate.ps1 for powershell)

-## Create a Development Editable Install

-An editable install is needed for running the unittests and development of the package itself.
-It installs the package in the local virtual environment, but uses the python files form the src folder.

-    python3 -m pip install -e .
-## Build a Installation Package
+## Installation

-An installable wheel file can be created using the build package and the following commands:
+The package is available on Pypi and can be installed using

-    python3 -m pip install --upgrade build
+    pip install flashcontainer
-    python3 -m build

-The wheel file will be generated in the dist folder:

-    ls dist
-    flashcontainer-0.0.1-py3-none-any.whl   flashcontainer-0.0.1.tar.gz
+A python 3.8 or higher version is required.

 The parameter generator tool can then by called on cmdline using

     $ pargen -h
-    usage: pargen [-h] [--version] [--ihex IHEX] [--csrc CSRC] [--gld GLD] file

     A tool for generating flashable parameter container.

     positional arguments:
       file                  XML parameter definition file

-    options:
+    optional arguments:
-        -h, --help   show this help message and exit --version    show program's version number and exit --ihex IHEX  Generate intelhex file with given name.
+      -h, --help            show this help message and exit --ihex                Generate intelhex file
-        --csrc CSRC  Generate c/c++ header and source file using given basename.
-         --gld GLD    Generate GNU linker include file for parameter symbol generation.
+      --csrc                Generate c/c++ header and source files --gld                 Generate GNU linker include file for parameter symbol generation.
+      --dump                Generate pyHexDump print configuration file.
+      --destdir DESTDIR, -o DESTDIR
+                            Specify output directory for generated files
+      --filename FILENAME, -f FILENAME
+                            Set basename for generated files.

-## Running the Example
+## Example Usage

-Go to the folder example and run the "run.bat" or "run.sh" script.
-It should create the following output:

-    pargen 0.0.1 : A tool for generating flashable parameter container. copyright (c) 2022 haju.schulz@online.de

-    Generating intelhex file example.hex
-    Generating C-files param.[ch]
-    Generating GNU Linker script example.ld
-    Done.

-The tools parses the example.xml parameter definition file and converts it into
-* Intel hex files for flashing
-* C/H files for accessing the parameter in applications (H-File) and unittests (C-File)
-* GNU Linker script for generating parameter symbols at the flash adresses
+TODO

-# Issues, Ideas And Bugs
+## Issues, Ideas And Bugs

 If you have further ideas or you found some bugs, great!
 Create an [issue](https://github.com/issues) or if you are able and willing to fix it by yourself, clone the repository and create a pull request.